jamescherti/outline-indent.el/README.md

 The `folding.el` package is no longer maintained (abandoned) and uses markers in the buffer to annotate folds.
 It does not support using indentation levels to determine foldable sections.

-In contrast, `outline-indent.el` uses indentation levels to determine foldable sections.
+In contrast, `outline-indent` uses indentation levels to determine foldable sections.

 ### How to make Emacs indent new lines based on previous non-blank line?